SoftwareAndOutsourcing/SoftwareAndOutsourcing/README.md

 - Spanish: native.

 ###### Other
-- I have been using (GNU?/)Linux as my main OS for many years and I have a preference for open-source software.
+- I have been using (GNU?/)Linux as my main OS for many years, and I have a preference for open-source software.

 ###### Contact
 - Discord: Sergio1#9579